Rohland/barky/README.md

 The example below will search Sumo Logic using the given query, and iterate over the result set.
 The time window searched is specified by `period`.
 The validators evaluate each row (the expression is evaluated as JavaScript).

+For Sumo Logic queries, the default domain is `api.eu.sumologic.com` - however, this can be overridden using an environment variable called `sumo-domain`.

 The example below does not have any alerts configured, see web example above to see what you can do with alerts.

 ```yaml